pcarbo/lbfgsb-matlab/README.md

 instructions are vague (I apologize), and this step may require a bit of trial and error until before you get it right.

-On my laptop running Mac OS X 10.3.9 with MATLAB 7.2, my settings for the Makefile are

-    MEX         = mex
-    MEXSUFFIX   = mexmac
-    MATLAB_HOME = /Applications/MATLAB72
-    CXX         = g++
-    F77         = g77
-    CFLAGS      = -O3 -fPIC -fno-common -fexceptions \
-                  -no-cpp-precomp
-    FFLAGS      = -O3 -x f77-cpp-input -fPIC -fno-common

-On my Linux machine, I set the variables in the Makefile like so:

-    MEX         = mex
-    MEXSUFFIX   = mexglx
-    MATLAB_HOME = /cs/local/generic/lib/pkg/matlab-7.2
-    CXX         = g++-3.4.5
-    F77         = g77-3.4.5
-    CFLAGS      = -O3 -fPIC -pthread
-    FFLAGS      = -O3 -fPIC -fexceptions
+**INSTALLDIR** is the installation directory relative to the LBFGSB_HOME/src directory (see Installation below).

 It may be helpful to look at the GCC documentation in order to understand what these various compiler flags mean.

-**Build the MEX file.** If you are in the directory containing all the source files, typing **make** at the command prompt will first compile the Fortran and C++ source files into object code (.o files).
-After that, the make program calls the MEX script, which in turn links all the object files together into a single MEX file.
-If you didn't get any errors, then you are ready to try out the bound-constrained solver in MATLAB.
+**Build the MEX file.** If you are in the directory containing all the source files, calling **make** at the command prompt will first compile the Fortran and C++ source files into object code (.o files).
+After that, the make program calls the MEX script, which links all the object files together into a single MEX file.
+Call **make** from the LBFGSB_HOME/src directory using the appropriate target, one
+of:

+    make oct
+    make nomex
+    make mex

+If you didn't get any errors, then you are ready to try out the bound-constrained solver in MATLAB or Octave.
 Note that even if you didn't get any errors, there's still a possibility that you didn't link the MEX file properly, in which case executing the MEX file will cause MATLAB to crash.
 But there's only one way to find out: the hard way.

+**Final installation steps.** Installing the mex file is as simple as placing it wherever MATLAB or Octave can find it; that is, in its "path".
+There are many ways to do this.
+Whatever approach you take, note that the mex file does not contain the usage documentation, which is provided in lbfgsb.m.
+So wherever you place lbfgsb.mex, make sure that you include lbfgsb.m in the same directory.

+Perhaps the simplest approach to copy lbfgsb.mex and lbfgsb.m to a a specific folder.
+Alternatively,

+    make install

+will create the .mex and .m files in the INSTALLDIR directory, and this directory will be automatically created if it does not exist.

+Once you are in MATLAB or Octave, add the installation directory to the MATLAB or Octave path can be done using the command **addpath**.
+Note that once you exit MATLAB or Octave the updated path is not preserved, and you will need to use addpath in every new session.
+You can add the addpath command to ~/.octaverc or ~/matlab/startup.
+In this way, the path will automatically be updated every time you start a new session.

-###A brief tutorial
+### A brief tutorial

 I've written a short script [examplehs038.m](src/examplehs038.m) which demonstrates how to call **lbfgsb** for solving a very small